Suicide of Kurt Cobain: Toxicological ambiguities

-However it remains unknown whether Cobain's 1.52 mg/L figure represents a free or total morphine count.
-The technology and know-how to perform both free and total morphine assays has existed since the 1970s.
-Total morphine assays are cheaper, easier, and more commonly performed, especially in hospitals where the pharmacologically active metabolites of morphine provide most of its longer-lasting analgesic effects, and in law enforcement, since the full picture of morphine and all its metabolites provided by a total morphine assay provides a better indicator of intoxication and impairment than a free morphine assay.
-Meanwhile, free morphine assays are less common because they require more specialized equipment, methods, and expertise to perform, making them limited in use outside the context of research studies, and free morphine assays must be performed relatively soon post-mortem in order to be accurate.
-Additionally, most research published on the use of free morphine assays for cause-of-death in heroin cases has been published after 2000.
+However, it remains unknown whether Cobain's 1.52 mg/L figure represents a free or total morphine count.
+The technology and expertise to perform both free and total morphine assays have existed since the 1970s.
+Total morphine assays are cheaper, easier, and more commonly performed, particularly in hospitals where the pharmacologically active metabolites of morphine provide most of its longer-lasting analgesic effects, and in law enforcement contexts, since the comprehensive picture of morphine and all its metabolites provided by a total morphine assay offers a better indicator of intoxication and impairment than a free morphine assay.
+Meanwhile, free morphine assays are less common because they require more specialized equipment, methods, and expertise, limiting their use primarily to research studies.
+Additionally, free morphine assays must be performed relatively soon post-mortem to ensure accuracy.
+Furthermore, most research published on the use of free morphine assays for determining cause of death in heroin cases has been published after 2000.

-While it remains unconfirmed whether Cobain's toxicology figure of 1.52 mg/L was the result of a free morphine assay or total morphine assay, Randall Baselt's opinion given in the Seattle Post Intelligencer is consistent with an interpretation of the 1.52 mg/L figure being a total morphine count, and Baselt is considered a world expert in toxicology.
-Baselt's 1975 paper on heroin deaths in San Francisco relied on total morphine counts, and found that "morphine blood levels per se are meaningless in attempting to assign a cause of death in a Medical Examiner's case, since morphine levels found in narcotics users dying of causes other than overdose averaged slightly higher than those of the overdose victims.
+Randall Baselt's 1975 paper on heroin deaths in San Francisco relied on total morphine counts; he found that "morphine blood levels per se are meaningless in attempting to assign a cause of death in a Medical Examiner's case, since morphine levels found in narcotics users dying of causes other than overdose averaged slightly higher than those of the overdose victims.
 However, a positive finding for morphine in blood is certainly a further indication of narcotics use and is probably indicative of usage within the four hours before death."

 Conspiracy theories

 Richard Lee

 The first to object publicly to the report of suicide was Seattle public access host Richard Lee.
 A week following Cobain's death, Lee aired the first episode of an ongoing series called Kurt Cobain Was Murdered, saying there were several discrepancies in the police reports, including several changes in the nature of the shotgun blast.
-Lee acquired a video that was taped on April 8 from the tree outside Cobain's garage, showing the scene around Cobain's body, which he claimed showed a marked absence of blood for what was reported as a point-blank shotgun blast to the head.
+Lee acquired a video that was taped on April 8 from the tree outside Cobain's garage, showing the scene around Cobain's body.
 Several pathology experts have stated that a shotgun blast inside the mouth often results in less blood, unlike a shotgun blast to the head.